Latitude Festival: Foals and Lewis Capaldi confirmed to play

 - Published

-Foals have said they are "honoured and thrilled" to be announced as the headline act for Latitude 2022.
+Foals have said they are "honoured and thrilled" to be announced as a headline act for Latitude 2022.

-The festival will take place at Henham Hall, Suffolk, from 21 to 24 July.
+The festival will take place at Henham Park, Suffolk, from 21 to 24 July.

 Lewis Capaldi, Snow Patrol, Maggie Rogers, Little Simz and Manic Street Preachers will also perform.

-Latitude's organisers said it was "famed for cultivating artists" and Foals' set was expected to be one of the "many unforgettable experiences of the weekend".
+Latitude's organiser said it was "famed for cultivating artists" and Foals' set was expected to be one of the "many unforgettable experiences of the weekend".

 Foals said: "It's especially significant to us as our first ever festival headline set was at Latitude almost ten years ago and we remember the rush of that show like it's today.